3DCoded/DynamicMacros/docs/index.md

 ## How Dynamic Macros Work

 Your macros are written in a `.cfg` file, then the relative path to that file is configured in a `[dynamicmacros]` config section.
-The config files are read and parsed every time you run the macro, allowing you to update macros without restarting Klipper.
+The config files are read and parsed every time you run the `DYNAMIC_MACRO` command, allowing you to update macros without restarting Klipper.

+## Klippy Extras Tutorial

+DynamicMacros also includes a [tutorial on writing Klippy extras](extras-start.md).

 ## Get Started
 Follow [Setup](setup.md) to get started with Dynamic Macros.